nadamankai/netflix-clone-cicd/README.md

 Subscribe to my YouTube channel here: http://bit.ly/CognitiveSurge where I build projects like this!
 And don't forget, you can contribute to this project (highly encouraged!).

 ![Preview](netflix-preview.png?raw=true)

+## Testing & CI/CD

+This Netflix clone uses Jest for unit testing with custom hooks, context, and Firebase integration.
+Tests are automatically run on every pull request using GitHub Actions.
+The coverage is set to ensure at least 90% on branches, functions, lines, and statements.

+For CI/CD, the app is built and deployed using GitHub Packages.
+A Docker image is automatically built and pushed on each commit to the main branch, streamlining deployment and versioning.

+Contributions and improvements are welcome!